 ECO 321 International Trade

 Examines the theory of international trade and its applications.
 Students will learn why nations exchange, what determines the patterns of production and trade across countries, and what the welfare implications of trade are for the world at large and for the domestic economy.
 Special topics include GATT, multinationals, protectionism, and Third-world debt.
-Offered in the fall semester.
-(Not offered Fall 2005).
+This course is not offered in 2009-2010.